Khushi-demo/project-demo/README.md

 # project-demo
-This is my first Git repository Author-khushi Bansal
+This is my first Git repository <br> Author-khushi Bansal